Star Kid: Critical reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% with an average rating of 5.37/10 based on 14 reviews.
 In his review for the Chicago Sun-Times, Roger Ebert (who gave it 3 out of 4 stars) said, "Star Kid, written and directed by Manny Coto, has a sweet heart and a lot of sly wit, and the symbiosis between boy and cyborg is handled cleverly.
 For kids of a certain age, it pushes the right buttons."

 Home media

 In the United States, the film was released on VHS and DVD format in 1998.
 It was also released on VHS in the UK and is now available on DVD.

 Soundtrack

 All tracks (with the exception of the first two tracks) were composed by Nicholas Pike.
 The soundtrack was released on compact disc by Sonic Images (January 27, 1998) and further released for download through BSX Records (January 29, 2013) with modified cover art.

 Comic

 A prequel was released in comic book form, written by Manny Coto with art by John Stokes.
-It was published by Dark Horse Comics.
+It was published by Dark Horse Comics, first as a two-issue miniseries under the film's original title of The Warrior of Waverly Street in 1996 and later as a one-shot titled Star Kid in 1998.